zoesolomon/cse15l-lab-reports/lab1.md

 You will upload your submission by publishing the page on Github Pages, then printing the page to PDF and uploading to the Lab Report 1 assignment on Gradescope.

-Step 1: Installing VSCODE
+### Step 1: Installing VSCODE

-If your computer already has VScode installed, proceed to step 2.
+If your computer already has VScode installed, proceed to [Step 2](https://github.com/zoesolomon/cse15l-lab-reports/edit/main/lab1.md#step-2-remotely-connecting).

 I. Navigate to https://code.visualstudio.com/ and follow the instructions to download and install.
 (More information on starting VScode for Mac OSX here: https://code.visualstudio.com/docs/?dv=osx)
 ![Image](VSCODE_download.jpg)